VEZY/PlantGeom.jl/docs/src/index.md

 # PlantGeom

-Documentation for [PlantGeom](https://github.com/VEZY/PlantGeom.jl), a package for everything 3D in plants.
+Documentation for [PlantGeom](https://github.com/VEZY/PlantGeom.jl), a package about everything 3D-related for plants.

 ## Introduction